 Banned Books – Top 3 Pros and Cons

 Sexually explicit content, offensive language, and “unsuited to any age group” are the top three reasons cited for requesting a book be removed.
-[1] The percentage of Americans who think any books should be banned increased from 18% in 2011 to 28% in 2015, and 60% of people surveyed believed that children should not have access to books containing explicit language in school libraries, according to The Harris Poll.
-[3]
+The percentage of Americans who thought any books should be banned increased from 18% in 2011 to 28% in 2015, and 60% of people surveyed believed that children should not have access to books containing explicit language in school libraries, according to The Harris Poll.
+A 2022 poll found 71% disagreed with efforts to have books removed, including 75% of Democrats, 58% of independents, and 70% of Republicans.
+[1] [3] [28]

 Pro 1